patacongo/Pascal/README.md

 Language Implementation
 -----------------------

+This Pascal implementation is a traditional, Pascal compiler tool suite with many enhancement for compatibility with modern Pascal usage.
+The tool suit include a compiler, optimizer, linker, lister, and run-time package.
+It targets a 16-bit, emulated stack machine that is implemented as a virtual machine by the run-time logic.

-Refer to the PascalNotes.rtf file in the docs sub-directory.
+Refer to the PascalNotes.md file in the docs sub-directory.

 Configuring Pascal
 ------------------